hyperskill/online-chat/README.md

-# Online chat
+# Online Chat

-Project: Online chat
+Project: Online Chat

 Go to the *src* directory, change *Client.java*, *Server.java* and put your *.java* file(s) in it.